ulisses-alves/elm-element/README.md

   }
 }
 ```
 And then returns an Elm app instance.
-You can either specify the application's built-in ```init``` or your own to extend the default arguments:
+You can either specify the application's built-in ```init``` or your own in order to extend the default arguments:
 ```javascript
 define(({ node, flags }) => {
   return Elm.App.init({